ssantee/fast-page/README.md

 When `true`, the pipeline will pause at the manual approval stage.
 When `false`, the pipeline will proceed without manual intervention.

 ## DNS
-The hosted zone for primary domain lives in the management account.

-This project assumes the root domain HZ exists in the management account.
+This project assumes the TLD hosted zone exists in the management account.
+The TLD and its hosted zone id must be provided in the configuration file, as `tld` and `tldHzId`.

-Child accounts each have a hosted zone for their subdomains.

 ## Docker
 Services in this project are containerized lambdas.
 The Dockerfile for each service is located in the service's directory.